 How do I use Call Logs?Follow

-Our Call Logs feature allows you to access information about your recent calls.
+Call Logs is a Voice Insight feature that allows you to access information about your recent calls.
 Here you can find call detail records that will help you investigate and troubleshoot calls.

 Accessing Call Logs